Tips for Learning Medical Terminology Fast

 Consider Using Mnemonic Devices

-Though the word might seem foreign, we’ve all used these tools in elementary school.
-Mnemonic devices like the acronym PEMDAS assisted us with equations and the rhyme “Never Eat Shredded Wheat” helped us remember our cardinal directions.
+For example, the acronym PEMDAS can assist with equations.
+Likewise, the rhyme “Never Eat Shredded Wheat” can help us remember cardinal directions.
 And who could forget the Quadratic Formula song?

 4. Learn Your Latin/Greek Roots